ahgraber/AIMLbling-about/content/blog/the-plagiarism-problem/index.md

 Leaving aside the legal specifics regarding intellectual property rights, licensing, "transformative use", and generative AI (I'm not a lawyer), it seems to me that source attribution is the key component that resolves plagiarism concerns and provides the mechanism to retain revenue streams for content creators.
-As my 10th grade English teacher said, "It's not plagiarism if you cite it."
+As I learned in high school, "It's not plagiarism if you cite it."
-In the case of answer engines, it seems obvious to me that the source content used to generate the answer should be provided a utilization fee, kind of like how artists are paid per-play on Spotify or Apple Music.
+In the case of answer engines, it seems obvious to me that the source content used to generate the answer should be provided a utilization fee, akin to how artists are paid per-play on Spotify or Apple Music.
-In fact, this is what Perplexity has proposed after being accused of plagiarism. [^profit-sharing] Identifying "source content used to generate the answer" is nontrivial, as it requires attributing the content used to train the model as well as any content provided as context during inference.
+In fact, this is what Perplexity has proposed after being accused of plagiarism. [^profit-sharing] Identifying the specific source content used to generate the answer is nontrivial, as it requires attributing the content used to train the model as well as any content provided as context during inference.

 Inference-time attribution is easy to solve if the source material is accessed in a RAG (Retrieval Augmented Generation) pattern.
 The answer engine retrieves content based on the user inputs - either from a knowledgebase formed by indexing websites, or by performing a web search and relying on a search engine that has done the indexing.